-- a.
-Act at all times consistently with the terms of this Code, the law, and Shire policies and procedures (as amended from time to time). - b.
-Act at all times in good faith (honesty and for proper purpose and without exceeding their powers) in the interests of the Shire and the community. - c.
-Perform their duties honestly, ethically, impartially and in the best interests of the Shire and the community. - d.
-Perform their duties to the best of their ability, acting with reasonable care and diligence. - e.
-Where relevant, act at all times within the limits of their delegation and fulfill all statutory requirements which relate to their role. - f.
-Comply with all lawful and reasonable directions of the Shire. - g.
-Report to the workplace appropriately attired and fit for work, compliant with any Shire policy and procedure, including Occupational Health and Safety policies and procedures which includes not being under the influence of alcohol or other drugs while at the workplace.
+- a) Act always consistently with the terms of this Code, the law, and Shire policies and procedures (as amended from time to time). - b) Act always in good faith (honesty and for proper purpose and without exceeding their powers) in the interests of the Shire and the community. - c) Treat others with respect and fairness. - d) Report to the workplace fit for work including not being impaired by substances such as drugs and alcohol. - e) Avoid damage to the reputation of the Shire. - f) Perform their duties honestly, ethically, impartially and in the best interests of the Shire and the community. - g) While on duty, give their whole time and attention to the Shire's business and perform their duties to the best of their ability, acting with reasonable care, diligence, efficiently and effectively. - h) If there are any issues that may impact on an employee's ability to conduct the performance of their duties safely and effectively, the employee has an obligation to advise the person responsible for their management or supervision at the earliest opportunity. - i) Where relevant, act always within the limits of their delegation and fulfill all statutory requirements which relate to their role. - j) Comply with all lawful and reasonable directions given by any person having authority to make or give such an order. - k) Comply with the Shire's policies and procedures, whether or not they agree with them.